pymodbus-dev/pymodbus/README.rst

   * asynchronous(powered by asyncio) and synchronous versions
   * Payload builder/decoder utilities
   * Pymodbus REPL for quick tests
-  * Customable framer to allow for custom implementations
+  * Customizable framer to allow for custom implementations

 ~~~~~~~~~~~~~~~~~~~~
 Server Features